microsoft/GSL/README.md

 * Linux using Clang\LLVM 3.6
 * Linux using GCC 5.1

 > If you successfully port GSL to another platform, we would love to hear from you.
-Please consider contributing any changes that were necessary back to this project to benefit the wider community.
+Please submit an issue to let us know.
+Also please consider contributing any changes that were necessary back to this project to benefit the wider community.

 ## Building the tests
 To build the tests, you will require the following: